voxpupuli/puppet-icinga2/README.md

 Array of information types that should be written to the database.

 ##### `import_schema`
 Whether to import the MySQL schema or not.
-Defaults to `false`
+Defaults to `false`.

 #### Class: `icinga2::pki::ca`
 This class provides multiple ways to create the CA used by Icinga 2.
 By default it will create a CA by using the